Boreas618/boreas618.github.io/os-notes/io.md

 The goal of kernel I/O subsystem is to provide uniform interfaces despite wide range of different devices.
 This is also referred to as device-independent software.

-The basic function of the device- independent software is:
+The basic function of the device-independent software is:

 - Perform the I/O functions that are common to all devices (such as **buffering**, **error reporting**, **allocating** and **releasing** dedicated devices, and providing a device-independent block size).
 - Provide a **uniform interface** to the user-level software.

 ### Device Drivers

-**Device Driver**: Device-specific code in the kernel that interacts directly with the device hardware
+**Device Driver**: Device-specific code in the kernel that interacts directly with the device hardware.

 * Supports a standard, internal interface
 * Same kernel I/O system can interact easily with different device drivers